 Long Island starter Dennis O’Grady (3-4) suffered the loss, yielding four runs (three earned) on four hits and five walks over five innings of work.

 Somerset returns home Friday night to open a three-game series against the New Britain Bees at TD Bank Ballpark.

-Tickets to the 2017 Somerset Patriots Season presented by Ford, which includes the team’s 20th Anniversary and the Atlantic League All-Star Game at TD Bank Ballpark, are on sale now.
-For more information, stop by TD Bank Ballpark, call (908) 252-0700, or visit www.somersetpatriots.com.
+Tickets to the 2017 Somerset Patriots Season presented by Ford, which includes the team’s 20th Anniversary, are on sale now.
+TD Bank Ballpark will be the host of the 2017 Atlantic League All-Star Game presented by RWJBarnabas Health and Horizon Blue Cross Blue Shield of New Jersey on Wednesday, July 12th.
+For more information, stop by the ballpark, call (908) 252-0700, or visit www.somersetpatriots.com.

 About The Atlantic League of Professional Baseball (ALPB)

 The Atlantic League has been a leader in professional baseball and a gateway to Major League Baseball since 1998.
 Over 36 million fans have attended Atlantic League games and more than 800 players and 50 managers and coaches have joined MLB organizations directly from the ALPB.
 The Atlantic League emphasizes winning baseball games, showcasing the talent of top-caliber players and offering affordable family entertainment to metropolitan markets serving nearly 15% of the US population.